Heroes of the Elemental Chaos: Publication history

 In February 2012, Heroes of the Elemental Chaos was published by Wizards of the Coast.
-This was the third Player's Option book for the 4th edition and it was written by Richard Baker and Robert J. Schwalb.
+This was the third book in the Player's Option line for the 4th edition and it was written by Richard Baker and Robert J. Schwalb.
 It was re-released as a PDF on May 12, 2015.

 Shannon Appelcline commented that with the eighth season of Encounters, The Elder Elemental Eye (2012, 11 weeks), "This Season continued its focus on the Player's Options books with tie-ins to Heroes of the Elemental Chaos (2012).
 Beyond that it's a cross-world saga that touches upon the Elder Elemental God, one of Gary Gygax's Greyhawk deities that he never quite got around to defining — despite mentions in the famous 'GDQ' series (1978–1980)."

 Reception

 DieHard GameFan said that the book "does add a lot of new options for players of Fourth Edition.
 It’s a nice but flawed collection of new Themes, Subclasses and Paths. [...]
 If you feel like your 4e game is in need of something new to spice it up, Elemental Chaos is definitely a book that will do just that.
 It’s not for everyone and your specific mileage from the book may vary, but at the end of the day Heroes of the Elemental Chaos is almost all pure content rather that fluff or flavor, and that’s always a nice thing to see".